openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhud_0_0.md

 # ZMNHUD Flush pilot (DIN version)
 This describes the Z-Wave device *ZMNHUD*, manufactured by *[Goap](http://www.qubino.com/)* with the thing type UID of ```qubino_zmnhud_00_000```.

+The ZMNHUD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

-# Overview
+## Overview

+No device information is provided in the database.
+Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/715) to improve the documentation.

 ## Channels

-The following table summarises the channels available for the ZMNHUD
+The following table summarises the channels available for the ZMNHUD -:

 | Channel | Channel Id | Category | Item Type |
 |---------|------------|----------|-----------|